 Satisfactory/No Credit, Incomplete and Withdrawal Grades

 Only under unusual circumstances will credits graded on a satisfactory/no credit evaluation system be accepted for required courses.
+We will accept S/N courses and online labs for spring and summer 2020 semesters for prerequisite courses due to COVID-19.
 Applicants may submit a maximum of the following percentage of "S" credits in elective courses: 10 percent of the minimum total credits for 3-year students, and 15 percent of the minimum total credits for 4-year students.
 Incomplete grades are looked upon with disfavor by the Admissions Committee.
 Any incomplete and withdrawal grades must be explained in the application.

-The U of M School of Dentistry requires a minimum of 50 hours of shadowing in general dentistry.
+The U of M School of Dentistry usually requires a minimum of 50 hours of shadowing in general dentistry.
+However, dental shadowing will not be required for the 2021-2022 admission cycle, but shadowing hours that were completed pre-COVID will be accepted.
 These hours must be completed no later than June 1 of the year you intend to begin the program.
 Applicants are highly encouraged to complete more than 50 hours, shadow more than one dentist, and shadow in different practice settings.
 Additional observation in specialty practice is welcome, however, it is recommended that at least half of your shadowing hours are dedicated to general dentistry.
 Required shadowing hours need to occur outside of a parent’s dental practice.

 As part of the AADSAS application, all DDS applicants must submit an essay describing their interest in dentistry as well as other interests and special achievements.
 The U of M Pre-Health Student Resource Center offers workshops on interviewing skills and writing personal statements that may be very helpful to you as a DDS applicant.